koksmat-com/magicbox/apps/docs/docs/intro.md

 ---
-sidebar_position: -1
+sidebar_position: -2
+title: Welcome
 ---

-# Welcome to KOKSMAT MAGICBOX !
+# Welcome to KOKSMAT MAGICBOX

 KOKSMAT MAGICBOX is a project that aims to consolidate whatever components and integrations which I'm involved in developing.
 It's a playground for me to try out new things and to learn new things.
 It's also a place where I can share my knowledge and experience with others.
 I hope you find it useful.